Everything You Ever Wanted To Know About Bass Tuners

 This is purely aesthetic and won’t affect the way your tuners function.
 But looks are important, especially for gigging bassists, and the cooler your bass looks, the cooler you will be!

 The majority of bass tuners from most manufacturers are available in a choice of finishes, normally chrome, nickel, gold, or black.
-Most bassists replace their tuners with the same color as the rest of their hardware.
+Most bassists upgrade bass tuners with the same color as the rest of their hardware.
 But if, for example, you are also adding an aftermarket bridge (or intend to in the near future), you can get a lot more creative and go for a new color.
 One of the most stylish sets of bass tuners on the market is the Guyker GK150BKGD Headstock Sealed Bass Tuners Machine Heads, which come in black and gold as opposed to most tuners which are only a single color.

 Key Style